Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 Children in the AAP Program are not eligible for the ISFC or static rates.

-The use of the Static Rate is intended to last no more than 60 days and may be paid to an RP who is willing to accept placement of the eligible child/youth/NMD.
+The use of the Static Rate is intended to last no more than sixty (60) days and may be paid to an RP who is willing to accept placement of the eligible child/youth/NMD.
+An additional sixty (60) days may be authorized by the LOC ARA for children/NMDs who qualify for a Static Rate when more time is needed to get an assessment completed and the child/NMD is still displaying some of the behaviors in the Static Criteria Indicators, or there are other developing factors that require the resource parent to provide intensive supervision and supports.
 The Static Criteria rate will be effective retroactive to the date of placement.

-• After the first (1st) 60 days, if the LOCP was completed, an LOC or ISFC rate will be applied according to the Step Down" criteria above, or
+• After the first (1st) sixty (60) days, if the LOCP was completed, an LOC or ISFC rate will be applied according to the Step Down" criteria above, or

 • If the LOCP has not been completed, the Static Rate may be extended on a case-by-case basis until the LOCP is completed.
-However, the total number of days that the Static Rate is paid cannot exceed 120 days.
+However, the total number of days that the Static Rate is paid cannot exceed one hundred twenty (120) days.

 For children/NMDs eligible for the Static Rate under SHCN the Static Rate may become a permanent ISFC rate when health conditions are severe and unlikely to change.